-In this document we describe the different public secondary school options and further education for our group 7 OIS students.
+In this document we describe the different public secondary school options and further education for our end of primary students.
 First the international education system is explained in chapter one.
 In chapter 2 the Dutch education system is covered: Dutch secondary education and vocational/higher education, Haarlemmermeer Lyceum bilingual department and other Dutch/bilingual school.
 In chapter 3 our advisory procedure can be found for students who make the transition from OIS to specifically Haarlemmermeer Lyceum's bilingual department.

 It is important to note that it is hard for students who have attended international schooling to transition straight into regular Dutch education.
-The best option to transition into mainstream Dutch education is if students, within 2 years of being in the Netherlands, transition via the language class (taalklas, international schakelklas) during primary education.
+There are limitations with regards Dutch schools accepting students who are not/less proficient in the Dutch language, and our students are not eligible for the language classes in Haarlemmermeer.